Phrixus22/GDP32_Micro-Sampler/README.md

 Only avaliable through the Atmega328p, TX, RK pins which are wired to the programmer port.

 ### RS232
--This protocol has 3 commands:
+- This protocol has 3 commands:
     - `$sample`
         - Triggers the sampler to rotate the servo and returns `$ok`.
         At sample 6 the servo will reset to the zero position.